Palakjas99/WasteClassificationCNN-Project/README.md

-# Week-1
+# CNN Model for Plastic waste Classification
-To develop CNN model to classify imageof plastic waste.
+# Overview
-The goal is to create a deep learning model that can identify and categorize various types of plastic waste from input images.
+This project focuses on building a Convolutional Neural Network (CNN) model to classify images of plastic waste into various categories.
+The primary goal is to enhance waste management systems by improving the segregation and recycling process using deep learning technologies.